FLEX – Fluorescence Explorer

 Concept of the FLEX (Source: ESA)

 The photosynthetic process enables the existence of life on our planet by converting carbon dioxide and sunlight into energy.
 Until now, it wasn’t possible to measure the efficiency of photosynthesis on large spatial scales.
 When photosynthesis occurs, the planets emit a fluorescent glow.
 It can’t be seen with the naked eye, but it can be measured from space – this is the core of the FLEX mission.
+The data from FLEX may help our understanding of the movement of carbon in the atmosphere and the effects of photosynthesis on carbon and water cycles.
+Rapid population growth is threatening global food security in the future.
+The data about plant health and stress may be useful in creating a sustainable program for the necessary food production.

 Methodology Overview of the HyPlant